Internet in the United Kingdom: Speeds

+2000s

 Since 2003, BT has been introducing SDSL to exchanges in many of the major cities.
 Services are currently offered at upload/download speeds of 256 kbit/s, 512 kbit/s, 1 Mbit/s or 2 Mbit/s.
 Unlike ADSL, which is typically 256 kbit/s upload, SDSL upload speeds are the same as the download speed.
 BT usually provide a new copper pair for SDSL installs, which can be used only for the SDSL connection.
 At a few hundred pounds a quarter, SDSL is significantly more expensive than ADSL, but is significantly cheaper than a leased line.
 SDSL is marketed to businesses and offers low contention ratios, and in some cases, a service level agreement.
 At present, the BT Wholesale SDSL enablement programme has stalled, most probably due to a lack of uptake.

+On 9 April 2003, the Advertising Standards Authority ruled against ISP NTL, saying that NTL's 128 kbit/s cable modem service must not be marketed as "broadband".
+Ofcom reported in June 2005 that there were more broadband than dial-up connections for the first time in history.
+In a similar way, on 13 August 2004, Wanadoo (formerly Freeserve, and part of what is now EE), was told by ASA to change the way that they advertised their 512 kbit/s broadband service, requiring the company to remove the words "full speed".
+Rival companies claimed the phrase were misleading people into thinking it was the fastest service available.

+With the merger of NTL and Telewest in March 2006, the resulting NTL:Telewest company created the largest market share of broadband users in the UK.
+It also brought increases in bandwidth allocations for cable customers, with minimum speeds increasing from the industry norm of 512 Kbit/s to 2 Mbit/s, whilst the company planned to have all domestic customers upgraded to at least 4 Mbit/s downstream and ranging up to 10 Mbit/s and beyond later in the year.
+In addition to this, it increased the supply of integrated services such as Digital TV and Phone packages.

+Also in March, BT Wholesale launched its "up to 8 Mbit/s" ADSL services, known as ADSL Max.
+Max-based packages were made available to end users on any broadband-enabled BT exchange in the UK.

+In September 2007, BT announced trials for an ADSL2+ service.
+BT's Wholesale and Retail divisions were chosen alongside Entanet to provide the first trials in the West Midlands.

+2010s

 Still in the year 2015 it was common in highly developed areas like the London Aldgate region for consumers to be limited to speeds of up to 8 Mbit/s for ADSL services.
 This had a major effect in the London rental market as limited broadband service can affect the readiness of prospective tenants to sign a rental lease.